-We surveyed marketers and executives across the globe to learn about their organization's current technology stack, organizational structure and internal commitment to personalization.
-Respondents were representative across demographic profiles and industries.
+We survey marketers, executives, developers, and other key stakeholders involved in customer experience design across the globe to learn about their organization's current technology stack, organizational structure, and internal commitment to personalization.
+Respondents are representative across demographic profiles and industries.

-The survey explored four stages of personalization maturity: absent, basic, advanced, pioneer, based on an organization’s ability to unify data, dedicate resources to drive personalization, visionary outlook, and more.
+The survey explores four stages of personalization maturity: absent, basic, advanced, pioneer, based on an organization’s ability to unify data, dedicate resources to drive personalization, visionary outlook, and more.

-46% copped to deploying only basic on-site personalization with limited segmentation and 36% claiming to treat users the same across all channels.
-Only 5% of companies reported having attained a single view of the customer to orchestrate personalization across channels.
+47% copped to deploying only basic on-site personalization with limited segmentation, and 35% claimed they treat users the same across all channels.
+Only 8% of companies reported having attained a single view of the customer to orchestrate personalization across channels.

-Across the globe, we found the belief in personalization has continued to grow while also witnessing a decline in confidence when it comes to the ability to effectively personalize experiences.
+Across the globe, we found the belief in personalization remains high while also witnessing gaps in technology and resources, inhibiting the ability to effectively personalize experiences.